 I’ve been using much of my time lately revising for my first Salesforce Architect exam: Certified Data Architecture and Management Designer.
-I’m really happy to say I passed it last week, so I’m going to share a few key tips with you – it won’t make you pass the exam – only you can do that – but it may help to get some more recent confirmation of the topics covered.
-Salesforce changed the resources only about 10 days ago and their Inkling guide has now gone.
+I’m really happy to say I passed it, so I’m going to share a few key tips with you – it won’t make you pass the exam – only you can do that – but it may help to get some more recent confirmation of the topics covered.

 How I Studied for the Exam

 - I started, as always, with Trailhead.
 I put a Trailmix together for this certification, which you are most welcome to make use of; I will update it periodically as new content comes out.

 - Experience has told me not to ignore the study guide; so I then followed the study guide and made my own notes as I went through each article listed in it.

 - There is a really useful webinar about large data volumes, which I watched and then I read through some real-life examples of how NOT to manage large data volumes – sadly they made familiar reading!

 - Once I was familiar with those, I started working with a brilliant Quizlet set written by Patricio Penaherrera.
 Thank you for sharing that, Patricio – it was a really useful way to revise while I was on the home stretch.

 - Another good blog to read is by Maciej Jozwiak – thank you, Maciej.